aclandmark/PCB111000_breadboard/README.md

 A single IC is used to drive the display and also host user programs.
 Code complexity is therefore greater but construction simpler.

-Code is loaded using a copy of the PCB111000 bootloader.
+User code is loaded using a copy of the PCB111000 bootloader.
 Connection to a PC is enabled by using a CP2102 USB bridge.

 Three versions are presented.